namolnad/Finch/README.md

 DiffFormatter is a configurable way to output version-to-version diffs for Markdown-formatted release documentation.
 The utility makes several assumptions about the desired format, and utilizes commit "tag" formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.

+# Installation

+DiffFormatter is currently only available by cloning this repository and running the command `make install` from the root of the cloned directory.
+This will install and link the DiffFormatter binary and will place a template config file at the following location `$HOME/.diffformatter/config.template`

 # Usage
 The first two arguments received must be the version strings, in order of: OLD_VERSION NEW_VERSION (branch or tag).
 Other accepted argurments are:
 1. The ability to hide the version header (`--no-show-version`)